ArduPilot/ardupilot_wiki/common/source/docs/common-ice.rst

 - Mid: Keep the current state of the engine, but allow MAVLink commands and mission items to change the state of the engine.
 - High: Force the engine to be enabled.
 This ignores MAVLink commands and mission items that attempt to control the engine's state.

-If an :ref:`ICE_START_CHAN <ICE_START_CHAN>` is not configured, the behavior will be the same as when the switch is in the middle position.
+If an ``ICE_START_CHAN`` is not configured, the behavior will be the same as when the switch is in the middle position.

 To start the motor with RC control: